Configure Planon ProCenter

 5. Save the External account.

-Configure external reservation unit
+Configure external reservation units

 Complete the following steps to configure an External Reservation Unit.